norton120/pirate_baby/content/posts/prompt_engineering.md

 ```
 )!
 ```
 Umm.. that's.. worse?
 Maybe better, because it is shorter?
-OK again, maybe no special tokens this time.
+OK again, maybe no special tokens this time, and raise the temperature.
 _prompt_:
 ```
 If the message below is a complete thought that can be responded to without any external context respond YES, otherwise NO.